ibm-cloudintegration/CP4I-PoT-Public/MQ/Msg-Pre-lab/mqsetup/mq_setup_steps.md

 <a name="download"></a>
 ## Download artifacts for MQ on CP4I PoT

-You should be logged on your VDI as *student*.
+You should be logged on your VDI as *ibmuser*.

-1. Open a Firefox browser tab and navigate to [Github MQonCP4i](https://github.com/jjodl/mqoncp4i).
+1. Open a Firefox browser tab and navigate to [Github MQonCP4i](https://github.com/ibm-cloudintegration/mqoncp4i-2025).

 	![](./images/image108.png)